Do Dogs Who Bite People Have to Get Euthanized in Arizona?

 - The dog is ill or has been injured and investigators conclude that the illness or injury is causing its aggressive behavior and putting the dog down is the best option.

 Arizona has strict liability laws concerning dog bites.
 A dog’s owner is liable for any damages the dog causes.
 If you or your child has been attacked by a dog, it is in your best interests to speak with an experienced Phoenix personal injury attorney as soon as possible.
 You may have a claim for compensation for your losses, including medical expenses, lost wages, and pain and suffering.

 If you are concerned for the welfare of the dog that bit you, ask your attorney to relay your wishes to the proper authorities that the dog not be euthanized.
-Contact The Husband & Wife Law Team at (602) 457-6222.
+After a dog attack in Phoenix, contact The Husband & Wife Law Team at (602) 457-6222.

 Get Help Now

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.